 They tore and glue until they were happy with their artwork.

 Then they practiced writing their names on the artwork.
 This project could be done in so many different ways.
 I really wanted to collect leaves and such from outside to make these acorn collages but I am really not feeling well today so that just wasn’t gonna happen.
 We didn’t get a chance to collect items over the weekend either so I just improvised with what we did have.
 You could also search the house for brown items like cheerios, beans, or even be crazy and make a colorful acorn.

-Please check out my Pinterest page Homeschool: Fall for more acorn ideas.
+Please check out my Fall page on Pinterest for more acorn ideas.

 This is one of my favorites pins that I have found and hope to try with my kids:

 I will continue to pin activities that I find and/or use for Fall art projects on this board.

 **Please note this post does contain affiliate links to which I may, possibly, earn a small commission from if you click on and purchase an item.
 For full disclosure click here.